samihauddin/CICD/ci_cd_research.md

 #### What is CI/CD?
-Continuous Integration (CI (focuses on integrating code changes and running automated tests))/Continuous Deployment (CD)(automatically deploys these code changes to production.
+CI Continuous Integration (CI (focuses on integrating code changes and running automated tests))/Continuous Deployment (CD)(automatically deploys these code changes to production.

 #### Why use it?